oliverphil/GroupProject/README.md

 Milk Syndrome SWEN225 Group Project - Adventure Game

 ____________________________________
-Welcome to the Engineering Labrynth!
+Welcome to the Engineering Labyrinth!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 General:
 1.)
 Use 'W','A', 'S', 'D' (or button pad) for movement